 Students will first learn the business concepts and accounting practices used to analyze a service business for a proprietorship.
-Students will learn how to read the chart of accounts, how to record and analyze business transactions, and how to journalize and then post to the general ledger.
-Students will learn how to create a worksheet, income statement, balance sheet and post-trial balance sheet for a service business.
+Students will learn how to read the chart of accounts, how to record and analyze business transactions,

 Students will then learn the business concepts and accounting practices used to analyze a merchandising business organized as a corporation.
 Students will learn the use of special journals, subsidiary ledgers, payroll records, and financial statements for a corporation.
 Successful completion of this course at a grade of B or higher will make students eligible for Accounting credit through LTC.